grygoryshyn/Ebb-app/privacy.md

 ## What Ebb stores, and where

-Everything you create in Ebb — moment names, emoji, start and end dates, visualization choices, and reminder settings — is stored locally on your device.
+Everything you create in Ebb: moment names, emoji, start and end dates, visualisation choices, and reminder settings — is stored locally on your device.

 If you have Ebb Pro and iCloud sync enabled, that same data is also